johnbaums/mptools/README.md

 RAMAS Metapop simulations are often based on spatial grids describing the distribution of habitat (i.e., when using the Spatial Data module to identify patch structure).
 In these cases, spatial coordinates are converted by RAMAS such that they describe the position relative to the top left corner of the grid.
 Such coordinates are returned by the `meta` function in the columns `xMetapop` and `yMetapop`.
 In order to relate simulation results to the true landscape, the original (untransformed) coordinates can be recovered with `mp2xy`.
 This requires one of the original grids used by Spatial Data (or its `Raster*` object representation), and knowledge of the cell length setting passed to that module.
 By default, `mp2xy` creates a plot of the points, overlaid upon the provided raster data.

 The raster grids that were originally used to define the patch structure are included with `mptools`.
-We pass one of them to `mp2xy`, below.
+We identify the file path of one of these, and pass it to `mp2xy`, below.

 ``` r
 library(raster)